In Nevada, cyclists must follow the same traffic rules as drivers. More specifically, cyclists must

 - reflective material visible from both sides of the bicycle for 600 feet when directly in front of a vehicle’s lower beams OR a lighted lamp visible from both sides from a distance of at least 500 feet

-Note that a red rear reflector is mandatory even if the bike also has a taillight.
+Note that a red rear reflector is mandatory even if your bike also has a taillight.
 Also, note that the above requirements apply to biking in daylight with poor visibility.8

-10. When must bikes allow vehicles to pass?
+10. When must I allow vehicles to pass?

-Bikers in Nevada are required to move off the roadway (if safe to do so) when there are at least five (5) vehicles behind them.9
+You are required to move your bike off the roadway (if safe to do so) when there are at least five (5) vehicles behind you.9

 11. Are hand signals required?

-Yes.10 Bikers in Nevada are required to use hand signals before turning unless either:
+Yes.10 You are required to use hand signals before turning on a bike unless either:

-- the bike is in a designated turn lane; or
+- your bike is in a designated turn lane; or

-- it would be unsafe to take a hand off the handlebar.11
+- it would be unsafe to take your hand off the handlebar.11

 12. Are there special rules for highways and restricted areas?

-Some Nevada highways are open to bikers, and others are not.
-Highways that are off-limit to cyclists will have signs warning bikers to exit.
+Some Nevada highways are open to you biking, and others are not.
+Highways that are off-limit will have signs warning bikers to exit.

 In rural Nevada, biking is typically allowed on highways since there are no other available roadways.